ashleygw/ashleygw.github.io/README.md

-# Personal Website
+# AIFinal

-This is a where I can post links to cool things I've found and host my portfolio.
+This is a small game I made in p5js to experiment with neural nets.
+The code for the neural net and pool inheritence is adapted from Dan Shiffman (https://github.com/shiffman), and the project is inspired by his youtube videos on machine learning.
+There are buttons on the page which should be self-explanitory, and you can use the keyboard if you don't want to click on them.